 Cow’s milk protein allergy is an immunological reaction to one or more cow’s milk proteins.

-Cow’s milk protein allergy can be IgE/non-IgE-mediated.
+Cow’s milk protein allergy can be IgE- or non-IgE-mediated.

-It can present with symptoms from the gastrointestinal, respiratory system, the skin or as an acute anaphylactic reaction
+It can present with symptoms from the gastrointestinal, respiratory system, the skin or as an acute anaphylactic reaction.

-It is diagnosed with a focused clinical history and certain tests (skin prick testing, RAST ) can be used to aid diagnosis
+It is diagnosed with a focused clinical history and certain tests (skin prick testing, RAST ) can be used to aid diagnosis.

 Allergen avoidance and the use of eHF/AAF are the main management approaches.